 “Apprenticeships offer employers the opportunity to combine training with working needs.
 Whether the apprentice is a new starter or a current employee, they are able to combine time in the workplace with a package of off-the-job training to develop their skills, knowledge and behaviours designed to meet the employers’ demands.
 Training can take place at College or within the workplace itself at a time to suit all parties, providing a great way for employers to develop employees,” added Paul.

 As part of Rishi Sunak’s plan, a range of incentives and grants are available to support the employer with the cost of this training.
 If an employer is to recruit a new 16-18-year-old into their business, in most cases the government will cover all training costs.
-Employers will also receive an £2000 incentive payment and an additional £1000 grant to support them in making adaptations to their business to ensure a seamless experience for the apprentice.
+Employers will receive an £3000 incentive payment and an additional £1000 grant to support them in making adaptations to their business to ensure a seamless experience for the apprentice.